Circle of Security Classroom: Direct Access for Educators

 What is the COS Classroom course?

-COS Classroom is a comprehensive online professional development course that delivers strategies that support secure relationships in early childhood care and learning settings.
-By offering a new lens to educators, the focus shifts from finding ways to manage difficult behavior in search of compliance, to relationship-building that promotes well-being.
+COS Classroom is a comprehensive online professional development course that delivers strategies to support secure relationships in early childhood care and learning settings.
+By offering educators a new lens, the focus shifts from managing difficult behavior in search of compliance to relationship-building that promotes well-being.
 Educators learn to apply Circle of Security strategies to daily classroom interactions, challenging behaviors, and transitions.

 Educators complete COS Classroom for foundational understanding, then connect with trained COS Classroom Coaches for ongoing support applying concepts with specific children and classroom challenges.

-- Classroom-Focused Video Examples: Video footage captured specifically in educational settings that directly relate to educator-student interactions
+- Classroom-Focused Video Examples: Video footage captured specifically in educational settings that directly relates to educator-student interactions

 - Individual Learning Pathways: Personalized progress tracking with individual access to course materials including a course workbook and handouts, completion certificates, and continuing education credit

-- Flexible Learning Format: Since content is delivered on-demand with individual login for each educator, educators are able to engage with the course learning activities individually during prep time, with small professional learning teams, or on whole-staff professional development days.
-Note: If working together in groups, each teacher will need to access their course individually for completion.
+- Flexible Learning Format: Content is delivered on-demand with an individual login for each educator.
+Teachers can engage with the course during prep time, with small professional learning teams, or on whole-staff professional development days.
+Each educator accesses their own account for completion, even when learning together as a group.

-- Direct Educational Context: All scenarios, examples, and applications speak specifically to classroom and early care setting relationships with educators and young children (aged 4 months - 6 years of age)
+- Direct Educational Context: All scenarios, examples, and applications speak specifically to classroom and early care setting relationships with educators and young children (ages 4 months to 6 years)

-- Integrated Coaching Access: Clear pathways connect educators to endorsed Circle of Security Classroom coaches for ongoing implementation support
+- Integrated Coaching Access: Clear pathways connect educators to endorsed COS Classroom Coaches for ongoing implementation support

-COS Classroom represents a fundamental shift from training educators about attachment concepts to providing them with immediately applicable tools for strengthening the relationships that form the foundation of all classroom learning.
+COS Classroom represents a meaningful shift from training educators about attachment concepts to giving them immediately applicable tools for strengthening the relationships that form the foundation of all classroom learning.

 Transitioning to COS Classroom Coaching

-Why are we transitioning to an on-demand direct to educators course?
+Why are we transitioning to an on-demand, direct-to-educator course?

-COS Classroom is designed for educators, rather than parents, eliminating the need to translate parenting practices to the classroom.
-We have also removed the structural barriers that prevented many schools from implementing Circle of Security concepts, including scheduling conflicts, substitute coverage costs, staff turnover challenges, and the need for specialized COSP Classroom facilitators.
+COS Classroom is designed for educators rather than parents, which means there is no need to translate parenting practices to the classroom.
+We have also removed the structural barriers that prevented many schools from implementing Circle of Security concepts, including scheduling conflicts, substitute coverage costs, staff turnover challenges, and the need for specialized facilitators.

 For years, we heard consistent feedback about the obstacles schools and centers faced with traditional training models.
-Centers struggle to release entire teaching teams simultaneously, costs are mounting with substitute coverage needs, and staff turnover means constantly starting over with new cohorts.
-The timeline pressures of school years mean that by the time new training is organized, valuable opportunities for implementation have already passed.
+Centers struggled to release entire teaching teams simultaneously, substitute coverage costs were mounting, and staff turnover meant constantly starting over with new cohorts.
+The timeline pressures of school years meant that by the time new training was organized, valuable implementation opportunities had already passed.

 The new on-demand, individual-access model allows teachers to engage with content during professional development days, work at their own pace, and join the learning journey regardless of when they start their position.
 This flexibility reduces costs while increasing accessibility for schools of all sizes and resource levels.